MahmoudRe/react-one-modal/docs/focus.md

 ## Moving focus to the modal

-As mentioned in the requirement above, when modal is open, the focus should move to the first element with [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute if existed, or to the first focusable element in the modal otherwise.
-To find such element, a list of focusable element can be queried and checked first if any has the `autofocus` attribute to focus it, else the first element in the list can be focused.
+As mentioned in the requirement above, when modal is open, the focus should move to the first element with [autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autofocus) attribute if existed, or to the first tabbable, element in the modal otherwise.
+To find such element, a list of tab-focusable element can be queried and checked first if any has the `autofocus` attribute to focus it, else the first element in the list can be focused.

 The list start very short with basic element `a, button, textarea, input, select`, but quickly grows to many uncommon focusable element `area, embed, object, iframe, embed`, then we had to filter them according to specific attributes like `type`, `disabled`, `ref` and `href`.
 That is all and we haven't started on different behavior for focusable element between different browsers, check the [table here](https://allyjs.io/data-tables/focusable.html) and hope that this list is exhaustive and up-to-date with newly added HTML element.